bseltz-cohesity/scripts/ccs/powershell/legalHoldCCS/README.md

 This powershell script adds or removes legal hold from CCS backups.

 Note: this script is a work in progress.
-As of now, it will add/remove legal hold on M365 mailboxes and onedrive objects only.
+As of now, it will add/remove legal hold on M365 mailboxes, onedrive, and site objects only.

 ## Download the script